Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/upload-python.md

     return hs.PredictResponse(outputs={"number": response_tensor})
 ```

 There are different ways of handling incoming tensors.
-Here we've used a Tensorflow function `tf.make_ndarray` to create a numpy ndarray from a raw TensorProto-like structure `number`.
-Then we've added a one to that ndarray, packed it to a response tensor and returned it as a result.
+Here we've used a Tensorflow function `tf.make_ndarray` to create a numpy ndarray from a raw [TensorProto](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/tensor.proto)-like structure `number`.
+Then we've added a one to that ndarray, packed it back to a response tensor and returned it as a result.

 ### Define dependencies